Survival of weak-field seekers inside a TOP trap: Criterion for adiabatic evolution of weak field seekers

 \section{Criterion for adiabatic evolution of weak field seekers}

-For a complete quantum mechanical treatment, we consider atoms in weak field seeker state.
-Let us choose a coordinate system (x, y, z) where the magnetic moment of the atom is written as,
+To study the evolution of the atom cloud, we consider them initially in the weak field seeking state.
+As the spatial motion of the weak field seekers can be separated from the spin dynamics, we can always treat the spatial degrees of freedom parametrically.
+Therefore, one first needs to investigate the dynamics of spin part of the state for a fixed space point and then the dynamics of spatial degrees of freedom should be appropriately taken care off.
+This is very similar to the Born-Openheimer approximation for atomic-molecular systems where the nuclear degrees of freedom are treated parametrically.
+Let us choose a coordinate system $(x, y, z)$ where the magnetic moment of the atom is written as,

-Where $\gamma$ is the gyromagnetic ratio.
-In this coordinate system we express the magnetic field configuration corresponding to the TOP trap as \cite{three},
+where $\gamma$ is the gyromagnetic ratio.
+In this coordinate system, for a fixed value of parameters $x$, $y$ and $z$ the magnetic field configuration corresponding to the TOP trap \cite{three} can be expressed as ,

-We know that the field minima always lies in the $z=0$ plane and atom cloud is confined in the vicinity of the field minima.
-Due to the rotating magnetic field it rotates in $x-y$ plane (say $z=z_{min}$).
-The atom also executes an oscillation about the minima with the frequency $\omega_{osc}$.
-Therefore, the weak field seeker atom is necessarily confined within the specified plane.
-Obviously, the magnetic field in that specified plane has dependence on spatial coordinates $x$ and $y$.
-The only time dependence appears due to the rotating field.
-It is evident that, at every point on the plane the total magnetic field $B_{tot}$ rotates about the z axis.
+We know that the field minima always lie in the $z=0$ plane and the atom cloud also executes an oscillation \cite{ten} about the minima with the frequency $\sqrt{2}\omega_{osc}$ along the symmetry axis z.
+Eqn.\ref{eq:3} shows that the total magnetic field $B_{tot}$ of a TOP trap is rotating in $x-y$ plane about the symmetry axis $z$.
+Therefore the time dependence of the Hamiltonian of the system at a fixed parametric position inside the trap appears due to the rotating magnetic field only.
 Hence, the Hamiltonian corresponding to such magnetic field can be expressed as,

-Where, $\theta$ is the angle between the z-component of the magnetic moment ($\mu$) and the magnetic field $\vec{B}_{tot}$ and $\phi(t)$ is the azimuthal angle in the plane containing the atom cloud.
+where, $\theta$ is the angle between the z-component of the magnetic moment ($\mu$) and the magnetic field $\vec{B}_{tot}$ and $\phi(t)$ is the azimuthal angle that the magnetic field makes at the parametric point in space considered here (the value of $\theta$ can always be adjusted by choosing the suitable alignment of $\mu$ in the coordinate system, this can be tuned by sending weak field seeking state through a Stern-Gerlach apparatus).
 For a simpler demonstration of our idea, we have considered a two level atom whose magnetic moment is defined in terms of $2\times2$ Pauli matrices.
-We admit that this is not the most general case but for a multilevel bosonic or fermionic atoms, the technique can easily be generalized.
-We leave those complicated issues here.\\ Now, for a small radius R of the circle of death, the spatial variation of $\theta$ and $\omega_0$ can be neglected and considered approximately as a constant quantity inside the circle.
-Hence, the Hamiltonian in a matrix form can be written as,
+We admit that this is not the most general case but for a multilevel bosonic or fermionic atoms, the technique can be easily generalised.
+We leave those complexities here.
+Here, we should mention that the value of the angle $\theta$ and the frequency $\omega_0$ depends on the spatial parameters $x$, $y$ and $z$ but from now on in order to investigate spin dynamics at a specific parametric point, we will write them as $\theta$ and $\omega_0$ only.
+The Hamiltonian in a matrix form is expressed as,